 You could use it during a facial, apply it on chapped lips and consume it to give your body the much-needed good fats.

 Long ago, I used the readymade apricot scrubs to scrub away the dead skin cells for a smooth, pampered skin.
-Later, I realised how the coarse particles of the scrub could actually damage my skin over time, especially the facial skin.
-So, I thought of switching over to something I found in my kitchen.
+Later, I realized how the coarse particles of the scrub could actually damage my skin over time, especially the facial skin.
+So, I thought of switching over to a homemade skin care recipe.